How to Become a Plumber in the UK

 Once you become an experienced plumber, you can expect to make £21,000-£30,000 per year.
 At this point, you will also require a few additional qualifications.

 If you want to get a head start and earn up to £35,000 per year as a plumber, you can gain multiple gas and electrical qualifications with our premier plumbing course.
 After that, you can complete your Gas Safe training so you can become a gas plumber with an even more rewarding salary.
+We offer all the skills you need to get gas safe registered!

 However, the financial rewards do not stop there.
 If you're a self employed plumber and you're willing to put in the hours and offer 24-hour call-out services, you could easily earn up to £100,000 per year.
 Work hard, play hard - right?

-Can I become a plumber while working?
+How to become a plumber while working

 Plumbing courses are available on a full-time, part-time or fast-track basis for those looking to become a qualified plumber in their own time.
 We understand that the stresses and responsibilities of life can get in the way, which is why we believe it's important to provide our students with the flexibility they need.